worldbank/gld/Support/B - Country Survey Details/AFG/LCS/Utilities/AFG_2013_GLD_vs_SARMD_coding_issues.md

 ## Sector of activity (`ocusec`)

 Some employed people are left without a sector classification in the SARMD version.
 In the questionnaire, `q_11_13==3` is explicitly “salaried worker, public sector.”
 The other employed categories `q_11_13==1`, `2`, `4`, `5`, and `6` are not public-sector salaried workers.
 The GLD therefore treats them as non-public.
 That is a practical assumption rather than a literal statement that every self-employed or unpaid family worker is private in all cases.
-In principle, someone could be self-employed while working mainly for government clients, but that is likely to be rare, and the survey does not provide a separate status code for that situation.
+In principle, someone could be self-employed while working mainly for government clients, but that is likely to be rare.
+Even in settings where government contracting is common, those workers are still usually private rather than public employees.
+The survey does not provide a separate status code for that situation.
 SARMD only codes `q_11_13==3` as public and `q_11_13==2` as private, so some valid workers are left uncoded instead of being assigned to the non-public side.

 ### Raw coding details